MicrosoftDocs/azure-devops-docs/docs/organizations/settings/manage-banners.md

 ::: moniker range="< azure-devops"
 - To add or manage banners, you must be a member of the **Project Collection Administrators** security group.
 To get added, see [Change permissions at the organization or collection-level](../security/change-organization-collection-level-permissions.md).
 - You must install the free [Banner Settings](https://marketplace.visualstudio.com/items?itemName=ms-eswm.banner-settings-hub) marketplace extension on the project collection where you want to manage banners.
+See also [Install extensions for on-premises servers](../../marketplace/get-tfs-extensions.md).
 ::: moniker-end

 ## Manage banners using the Banner Settings extension